 The name of the land indicates that it was at one time subject to rights of common.
 This is supported by Mr.H.Mantle's recollection of a conversation which his father had in 1899 with a Mr.Richard Betton, who asked him why he did not exercise his common rights, to which he replied that he was too busy.
-Mr.Mantle, senior died in 1922, without ever having grazed animals on the land in question.
+Mr.Mantle, senior, died in 1922, without ever having grazed animals on the land in question.

 On this evidence I find myself quite unable to find that there are any rights of common in existence.
 I draw the inference from the evidence that such rights of common as there may have been had been abandoned long before Mr.F.Bradley made his gesture in 1961.
-I therefore refuse to confirm the registration.
+I therefore refuse to confirm the registrations.

 Both Mr.Green and Mr.Purchas applied for costs in the event of their respective clients being successful.
-Mr.Purchas included in his application the Parish Council and the applicants for the registration of rights who did not appear, on the ground that there had been no intimation to the Objector before the hearing that the registrations for which they had applied would not be supported.
+Mr.Purchas included in his application the applicants for the registration of rights who did not appear, on the ground that there had been no intimation to the Objector before the hearing that the registrations for which they had applied would not be supported.

-I propose to deal with the costs by ordering the Objector's costs of this dispute to be paid by the Parish Council and his costs of the dispute as to the rights registrations (No.31/D/31) to be paid by all the applicants in equal shares.
+I propose to deal with the costs by ordering the Objector's costs of this dispute to be paid by all the applicants in equal shares.